FPHC Crowd Doctor and Practitioner Course

 Paramedics and nurses should have completed prescribing course to prescribe in a pre-hospital setting and able to discharge from the scene.

 Applications to join the Course will now be accepted from professionals matching Levels G & H of the PHEM competency framework.
-The competencies required are most of G and some of H.
+The competencies required are most of G and some of H. Please refer to the “Additional Information” section to view the relevant framework document.

 Successful candidates are required re-certificate every 4 years.